langchain-ai/opengpts/README.md

 - DuckDuckGo Search
 - Python REPL (NOTE: this executes Python code directly in your environment and may not be safe)

-In practice, most teams we see define their own tools.
+In practice, most teams we see define their tools.
 This is easy to do within LangChain.
 See [this guide](https://python.langchain.com/docs/modules/agents/tools/custom_tools) for details on how to best do this.